 Where is Little People, Big World filmed?
 Before TLC camera crews moved in, Helvetia, OR, was just a dot on a map to many people.
 But now that the Roloffs are bona fide reality stars, this community of 54,000 has become a tourist destination.

-Helvetia is where Matt Roloff settled down and raised his family after starting his computing career in Silicon Valley.
+Question is, do the Roloffs still live there or is it all for TV?
+Well, Helvetia is actually where Matt Roloff settled down and raised his family after starting his computing career in Silicon Valley.
 When a friend urged him to take a job at Sequent Systems in Beaverton, OR, Matt bought the 34-acre Helvetia property that is now his family's homestead and tourist attraction.

 As the Roloff Farms website says, Helvetia is an unincorporated community located about 30 miles west of Portland, OR, and just north of the town of Hillsboro.
 According to Point2 Homes, the residents of Helvetia are mostly white-collar and mostly married with a median age of 37 and a median household income of $68k.
 (We bet the Roloffs are an outlier on that bell curve, though, thanks to their TV fame!)